redox132/phpFramework/README.md

 # Setup

-    .env: Remember to add your .env file (not included for security reasons)
+    .env    Remember to add your .env file (not included for security reasons)

     Composer: make sure composer is installed locally.
 The vendor/ folder is ignored for version control.
 To install dependencies, run the following commands:

-composer init                       # If composer.json doesn’t exist composer install                    # To install dependencies and autoloading composer require vlucas/phpdotenv   # For loading .env files
+- ~$ composer init                       # If composer.json doesn’t exist
+- ~$ composer install                    # To install dependencies and autoloading
+- ~$ composer require vlucas/phpdotenv   # For loading .env files